eCrowneEng/ESP-SimHub/README.md

 ## How to configure SimHub to use the virtual port
 SimHub should see the virtual port as a normal COM port, and it should be able to "scan it" and do the normal handshake process to query and use it.
 After confirming everything works, you can upload a new ESP firmware without debug logging.

+## ESP32 Support Caveats
+Some Arduino APIs for the ESP32 are different, so not everything will work out of the box, but I got the WiFi bridge working and the ShakeIt fans with some effort, as you need to use different includes etc. It's very likely that other features that I haven't tested will need tweaks.
+But if you're willing to experiment with this, feel free to do so.
+Checkout this PR https://github.com/eCrowneEng/ESP-SimHub/pull/1 as an example of the things you need to do to achieve compatibility.

+### How to enable ESP32
+- Open `platformio.ini`, comment out the ESP8266 env and Uncomment the ESP32 env.
+Also specify your board in the env, by default is set to something like `esp32doit-devkit-v1` because I owned this board, but there are tons of boards for the ESP32, as you can see [here](https://docs.platformio.org/en/latest/boards/index.html#espressif-32).
+Click on one and it will show you what's its id.
+- Go to `lib/BoardDefs.h` and comment out `#define ESP8266` and uncomment `#define ESP32`.
+- Check the pin definitions in that file, because they will likely not match your board, but this is what the code maps to, feel free to tweak them to your liking.
+If a pin is defined incorrectly it may cause the ESP to crash, so if you're debugging weird issues, you can remove all of them and tweak the code to use the pin number directly (10, 11, 15...), instead of these aliases (D1, D2, D5.. etc).